Skip to content

 Data consistency and replication lag

 Whenever data is updated (INSERT, UPDATE, DELETE) on the primary node, those changes are synchronized to the replicas shortly after.
 The delay between when a primary is updated and the changes are applied to the replica is known as replication lag.
 Your databases replication lag is viewable on your database dashboard.
+Replication lag can also be viewed on Datadog if you set up the PlanetScale - Datadog integration.

 It is important to be aware of replication lag whenever querying data from your replicas.
 For example, if you make an update and then immediately try to query for that updated data via a replica, it may not be available yet due to replication lag.